High School Educators

 2018 Advanced Accounting Professional Development for High School Educators

-On June 19-21, TSCPA partnered with the American Institute of CPAs (AICPA) and the Tennessee Department of Education, to bring the third annual Accounting Pilot and Bridge Project (APBP) to Tennessee.
+In June 2018, TSCPA partners with the American Institute of CPAs (AICPA) and the Tennessee Department of Education, to bring the fourth annual Accounting Pilot and Bridge Project (APBP) to Tennessee.
 This advanced accounting course, developed by Dr. Dan Deines of Kansas State University and Joe Bittner of the University of Connecticut, is a pilot program to work towards the development of an Advanced Placement (AP) Accounting course with CollegeBoard.
-Over the past six years, the APBP program has trained more than 900 high school teachers in 45 states!
+Over the past seven years, the APBP program has trained more than 1,000 high school teachers in 42 states!

 This professional development program prepares participants to teach the course content, discuss ideas of how to implement the course at their high schools, and how to build relationships with practicing accounting professionals.
 The ultimate goal is for the College Board to adopt accounting as part of its Advanced Placement Curriculum.

 Additional High School Educator Materials

 AICPA Educator Community - In an effort to support educators, the American Institute of Certified Public Accountants (AICPA) has created an online community for Pre-College Accounting and Business Educators.

 Looking for a fun and interactive way to teach about accounting?
 The AICPA has collaborated with teachers across the country to create an entire set of lesson plans that are free (just like the AICPA Membership).
-If you are interested in these resources, you must register with the AICPA to view and download these lesson plans.
+If you are interested in these resources, you must sign up with the AICPA to view and download these lesson plans.

 - Bank On It - Looking for a fun, interactive accounting game that will challenge your students on accounting fundamentals?
 Give them a taste of real working-world scenarios and reinforce what you're teaching them in the classroom with this online game!
 Click here to download the Educator's Guide on how to get started.